2024 Applications Open Now!

 In addition to enjoying the pillars of our Western canon (Bach, Beethoven, Schumann, Brahms, Dvorak, Tchaikovsky, etc.) in individual and in chamber music repertoire, we explore new music, encourage an adventurous spirit and sometimes take the road less traveled: Latin American legacy, Eastern Europe, 20th Century American, Hollywood, Asian, and newly written.
 Ensembles range from duos to trios, quartets, sextets, etc.

 And expect the unexpected!
 Participants will have the opportunity to branch out and explore the art of improvisation and the language of jazz with expert guides, enjoy the benefits of Tai chi as they work with a musician-practitioner, or attend yoga classes geared to benefit and address physical issues musicians often encounter.
 You’ll enjoy hikes, campfire gatherings, and the gorgeous mountain scenery—and still find plenty of time for individual practice!
-Dormitories and facilities are fully air-conditioned, and three delicious and healthful meals are prepared daily.
+The 275-acre wooded campus in the heart of the Berkshires could not be more ideally located.
+Three delicious and healthful meals are prepared daily and the Kilpatrick Athletic Center is available to all participants (8-lane pool, squash, racquetball and tennis courts).

-We are planning performance opportunities, both on the beautiful Berkshire School campus as well as in various Berkshire and Hudson Valley venues.
+We are planning performance opportunities, both on the beautiful Simon’s Rock campus in Great Barrington, Massachusetts, as well as in various Berkshire and Hudson Valley venues.
 High Peaks musicians have appeared in popular concert locations, including the Norman Rockwell Museum in Stockbridge, MA; Orpheum Theater in Tannersville, NY; Basilica Hudson; the New York State Museum in Albany; Bridge Street Theater in Catskill, NY; the Carey Institute for Global Good in Rensselaerville, NY; the Becket Arts Center, and many others.

 Most of all, we look forward to the togetherness, atmosphere of friendship and supportive spirit that our festival is noted for.

-Pianists Gila Goldstein (Longy School of Music and Brown Univ.) and Alexander Shtarkman (Peabody Conservatory)
+Pianists Gila Goldstein (Longy School of Music), Alexander Shtarkman (Peabody Conservatory), and Mark Irchai (Levine School of Music, Wash.
+D.C.)

 Soprano Danielle Talamantes (Metropolitan Opera) and bass baritone Kerry Wilkerson (George Mason University)

-Cellists Yehuda Hanani (Mannes School), Ross Harbaugh (Frost School of Music, University of Miami, Bergonzi Quartet), Jeffrey Zeigler (Director of Mannes Prep; former member of Kronos Quartet), Diego Fainguersch (Institute of Art at the Teatro Colon, Buenos Aires Philharmonic), and Sae Rom Kwon (Kang-Nam University, Korea)
+Cellists Yehuda Hanani (Mannes School), Diego Fainguersch (Institute of Art at the Teatro Colon, Buenos Aires Philharmonic), and Sae Rom Kwon (Kang-Nam University, Korea)